ashwin-pc/hiccup/README.md

 ### Using Search

 The purpose of the search is to get to you link as easily as possible.
+The search bar is a powerful tool to search across many search providers e.g. Google, Amazon, Duck Duck Go and Links (including tags)

 - Press `UpArrow` and `DownArrow` to navigate the search
 - Press `Esc` to quit the search